-I. Roles I. Roles and Responsibilities 1.
-Emp 1.
-Employers 1.1 Appoint a COVID-19 'Site Coordinator' who is responsible for all control measures related to COVID-19 prevention.
-Refer to COVID-19 Site Coordinator and Profile.
+I. Roles and Responsibilities 1.
+Empl oyers 1.1 Appoint a COVID-19 'Site Coordinator' who is responsible for all control measures related to COVID-19 prevention.
+Refer to COVID-19 Site Coordinator.
 1.2 Inform/train/supervise employees in updated and usual health and preventive recommendations that must be followed individually and collectively.
 1.3 Provide workers with the proper COVID-19 related Personal Protective Equipment (COVID-PPE) according to the local health authority.
 These should include, but not limited to: face masks, face shields or glasses, hand sanitizers.

-I. Role s and Responsibilities 1.4 Guarantee proper sanitization of the site, apply preventive measures and promote self-care among workers.
+1.4 Guarantee proper sanitization of the facility, apply preventive measures and promote self-care among workers.
 1.5 Reduce non-essential meetings and avoid physical gatherings.
-If a live person-to- person meeting is required, limit participants and guarantee proper sanitization, site cleanliness and physical distancing.
+If a live person-to- person meeting is required, limit participants and guarantee proper sanitization, facility cleanliness and physical distancing.
 1.6 Identify vulnerable employees in terms of age, underlying health or clinical condition and pregnancy.
 Comply with local information privacy regulations.
 1.7 Follow all latest government and local regulations and recommendations to guarantee customer, visitors, supplier and employee's health, among other relevant parties.
-1.8 If possible, manage staggered shifts with 15-30 minutes gap to limit the number of 1.0 workers sharing locker rooms at the same time 1.9 In places where movement of people should be limited, display 'Authorized Personnel Only' signs.
-1.10 Consider the maximum number of people that could safely be inside the construction site or closed area and control access accordingly to maintain recommended physical distancing as much as possible.
-1.11 Keep constant communication with authorities regarding advices, requirements, restrictions, as well as reporting requirements by employers, especially with local health authorities.
-2. Pers sonnel on site 2.1 It is critical that employees DO NOT attend the workplace while they are experiencing illness symptoms such as fever, cough, shortness of breath, sore throat, runny/stuffy nose, body aches, chills, or fatigue.
+1.8 If possible, manage staggered shifts with 15-30 minutes gap to limit the number of workers sharing locker rooms at the same time 1.9 In places where movement of people should be limited, display 'Authorized Personnel Only' signs.
+1.10 Consider the maximum number of people that could safely be inside the manufacturing facility, warehouse or area and control access accordingly to maintain recommended physical distancing as much as possible.
+1.11 Keep constant communication with authorities regarding advices, requirements, restrictions, as well as reporting requirements by employers, specially with local health authorities.
+2. Empl 2.1 It is critical that employees DO NOT attend the workplace while they are experiencing illness symptoms such as fever, cough, shortness of breath, sore throat, runny/stuffy nose, body aches, chills, or fatigue.
 First, they should call local doctor or health services, and contact remotely their supervisor.
-2.2 Individuals should seek medical attention, especially if symptoms persist or evolve.
-2.3 Practice self-care, including good hygiene practices (hand washing, coughing/sneezing etiquette, hygiene protocol) and follow all preventive measures, especially physical distance requirements.
+2.2 Individuals should seek medical attention, specially if symptoms persist or evolve.
+2.3 Practice self-care, including good hygiene practices (hand washing, coughing/sneezing etiquette, hygiene protocol) and follow all preventive measures, specially physical distance requirements.
 Please refer to "Personal Hygiene Protocol" for further instructions.
 2.4 Identify yourself to the on-site medical service if you are a vulnerable person (by virtue of age, underlying health or clinical condition and pregnancy) in order to take the appropriate preventive and organizational measures.

-2.5 Practice self-care and follow all preventive measures on site, especially physical distance (2 meters or 6 feet).
+I. Roles I. Roles and Responsibilities 2.5 Practice self-care and follow all preventive measures on site, specially physical distance (2 meters or 6 feet).
 2.6 Provide clear, timely and truthful information about health status.
-2.7 Clean and disinfect workstations, tools, equipment and vehicles to prevent contamination.
+2.7 Clean and disinfect work stations, tools, equipment and vehicles to prevent contamination.
 2.8 Use adequately all COVID-PPE that you received from your employer.
-2.9 Familiarize yourself with all information, recommendations, guidance and restrictions 2.9 regarding COVID-19 and comply with them.
-Tegarding Covid-13 and compty with them.
+2.9 Familiarize yourself with all information, recommendations, guidance and restrictions regarding COVID-19 and comply with them. regarding cover is and comply with them.